-We chat with Vicki Wentworth, Chief Customer Officer at Wesleyan Assurance.
+#YesSheCan chat with Vicki Wentworth, Strategic Brand, Digital and Customer Consultant at Phoenix Group.
 She talks about all things career, children and resilience-from 10 years in the military to being a female role model in the Financial Services industry.

 Can you tell us a bit about you and your career?